Scrivito/scrivito-neoletter-form-widgets/readme.md

 - "Form submission" tab
     - Form ID: This ID identifies the form in Neoletter.
 - "Navigation area" tab (Content depends on Format selection)
-    - Forward Button Text: Text for the forward button.
+    - Forward button text: Text for the forward button.
-    - Backward Button Text: Text for the backward button.
+    - Backward button text: Text for the backward button.
-    - Submit Button Text: Text for the submit button.
+    - Submit button text: Text for the submit button.
-    - Single Submit Button Alignment: Alignment for the single-step form submit button.
+    - Alignment: Alignment for the single-step form submit button.

 ### Validation